scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 Monotonicity is based on a well-known technique called _heap monotonic typestate_ to ensure soundness in the presence of aliasing [1].
-Roughly, it means initialization state should not go backwards.
+Roughly speaking, it means initialization state should not go backwards.

-Scopability means that access to partially constructed objects should be controlled by static scoping.
+Scopability means that there are no side channels to access to partially constructed objects.
 Control effects like coroutines, delimited control, resumable exceptions may break the property, as they can transport a value upper in the stack (not in scope) to be reachable from the current scope.
 Static fields can also serve as a teleport thus breaks this property.
 In the